-When a dog defecates in a public place, the owner must clean it up.
+Dog owners are expected to pick up dog soil if their dog toilets in a public area.
 Most dog owners carry plastic bags with them for this purpose.

-Dogs that have been trained and certified to assist people with disabilities are allowed to enter many places where dogs are generally banned.
-To find out more about Disability Assist Dogs, contact the Department of Internal Affairs (DIA).
+Dogs that have been trained to assist people with disabilities and have the recognised certification are allowed to enter many places where dogs are generally banned.
+To find out about the process for certification, contact the Department of Internal Affairs (DIA).

-The Royal New Zealand Society for the Prevention of Cruelty to Animals (RNZSPCA) runs animal centres, a pet adoption service and education programmes.
-It also employs inspectors, whose role includes law enforcement.
+The Society for the Prevention of Cruelty to Animals (SPCA) runs animal centres, a pet adoption service and education programmes for dog owners.
+It also employs inspectors who have a range of roles, including law enforcement.

-Your local council, RNZSPCA centre or vet should be able to advise you about dog obedience classes.
+Your local council, SPCA centre or vet should be able to advise you about dog obedience classes.

 Some councils offer discounted dog registration rates if the owner meets their requirements to qualify as a responsible dog owner.

 Bringing pets into New Zealand

 To prevent the arrival of pests and diseases into New Zealand, all pets from overseas must meet certain health requirements to enter the country.
 The entry requirements depend on the type of animal and the country it is coming from.

 You can only bring your dog into New Zealand if it comes from an approved country.
 Approved countries are grouped into three categories based on their rabies status.